funkia/purescript-turbine/docs/tutorial.md

 Available output can be selected by using the [`output`](https://pursuit.purescript.org/packages/purescript-turbine/0.0.4/docs/Turbine#v:output) function.
-Its type is as follows.
+Its type is as follows:

 ```purescript
 output :: forall a o p q.
 Union o p q => Component { | o } a -> (a -> { | p }) -> Component { | q } a
 ```

-Let us unpack the type piece for piece.
+Let us unpack the type piece by piece.
 The `output` function takes as arguments a component and a function.
-The type variable `a` is the components available output.
+The type variable `a` is the component's available output.
 The function takes the available output, the `a`, and returns a record of `p`.
-The given components selected output is the type variable `o`.
+The given component's selected output is the type variable `o`.
 Per the constraint `Union o p q` the type variable `q` becomes the union of `o` and `p`.
 The returned component has the type `Component { | q } a`.
-In other words the given function receives the components available output, returns a record and this record is then merged into the returned components selected output.
+In other words, the given function receives the component's available output, returns a record, and this record is then merged into the returned component's selected output.
 The end result is that `output` moves output from the available part into the selected part.